thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 The file structure you see in the textual command line interface is the same as the one you see in the graphical interface via the Finder application.
 The only difference is the Finder tends to hide some of the files and directories to keep things simple for most users.

-**TIP:** The Finder on Mac OS X is equivalent to the Explorer on Windows.
+**TIP:** The Finder on macOS is equivalent to the Explorer on Windows.

 ### The `open` command